Thomas-Duggan/Dosirak-LiFT/README.md

-# This app is in Alpha, many features may not work or may change significantly in later versions.

 ## Dosirak - Linux Fixes & Tricks
 Dosirak LiFT *(pronounced dough-see-rack)* is a highly-customizable GUI-based beginner-friendly helper program that eases the transition from Windows to Linux.

+## Status: Alpha
+This app is currently in Alpha.
+Features may not work or may change significantly in later versions.

 ## How to Install
 Under "**Releases**", download and run "Dosirak-LiFT-Installer.sh".